muak4/cars-spring-boot-service/README.md

 ### Suggested Implementation

-- For the Restful API implementation, I'll use Spring Boot 3, leveraging its N-tie architecture.
+- For the Restful API implementation, I'll use Spring Boot 3, leveraging its N-tier Architecture.
 - A simple JWT authentication will be provided to make a system bit secure.
 - For Persistence, I'll be using Postgres Database.
 - Some opensource Cars related data will be used that will be inserted to our Database.
 - Dockerize Backend and Database into 2 containers for efficient Build distribution.
 - For testing, I'll be using JUnit and Mockito.
-- For API documentation and testing, Swagger will be integrated. [http://localhost/swagger-ui.html](http://localhost/swagger-ui.html)
+- For API documentation and testing, Swagger will be integrated. [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html)
 - To keep things simple only GET calls are added.
 In this iteration there is no modifying DB.
 - We will also provide paginated search response against multiple search parameters.